thanhnamdk2710/node-blog/blog/1-event-loop.md

   }
 };

-// Safe: setImmediate allows I/O to be processedd const recursiveImmediate = (): void => {
+// Safe: setImmediate allows I/O to be processed const recursiveImmediate = (): void => {
   counter++;
   if (counter < 10) {